top of page

 Surface Markers

-I'm always interested in new ways of getting to know ourselves and each other that don't involve looking at a face.
-In this project, I invite you to consider what the objects you are carrying with you, right at this moment, may say about who you are, where you've been and where you are.
-The collection now includes photos from all over the world, from Paris to NYC to Saigon and São Paulo!
+Inspired by how cells identify each other, this project invites us to consider what the objects we carry at any one time may say about who we are, where you've been and what's currently important.
+The series includes photos from all over the world, from Paris to NYC to Saigon and São Paulo.

 2013 in review